 This solution is simple, effective and has complete iOS compatibility, meaning it works for all iPhone models, iPads and iPod touch systems.
 Here is how you can complete this process rather easily.

-Step 2: Once you see the following window on the software, click the “start” button to move on.
+Once you see the following window on the software, click next to move on.

 Step 3: Follow the recovery wizard to put your iPhone in its DFU Mode.